johnnyb/implicit-genome-simulator-go/README.md

 ```

+## Replicating Results

 Note that seeding the PRNG is an "official" step, and is not done for you by the simulator.
 The reason for this is that it allows you to have more reproducible results.
 When testing, you should always seed the PRNG.
 However, when doing official data gathering, leaving the PRNG unseeded (or with a fixed seed) will allow your data to be deterministically recreated.

+When reporting data, you should always report (a) the commit hash, (b) the PRNG seed, and (c) the command-line options.
+That should allows others to exactly reproduce the data.

 You can also do a true random number generator by setting `simulator.RandomInt` and `simulator.RandomFloat` to be your own functions.